Source code for redback.likelihoods

 [docs] def noise_log_likelihood(self) -> float: """ :return: The noise log-likelihood, i.e. the log-likelihood assuming the signal is just noise. :rtype: float """ if self._noise_log_likelihood is None: self._noise_log_likelihood = self._gaussian_log_likelihood(res=self.y, sigma=self.full_sigma) return self._noise_log_likelihood

-[docs] def __init__( self, x: np.ndarray, y: np.ndarray, sigma_i: Union[float, None, np.ndarray], function: callable, kwargs: dict = None) -> None: """ A general Gaussian likelihood - the parameters are inferred from the arguments of function :type x: np.ndarray :param y: The y values. :type y: np.ndarray :param sigma_i: The standard deviation of the noise.
+[docs] def __init__( self, x: np.ndarray, y: np.ndarray, sigma_i: Union[float, None, np.ndarray], function: callable, kwargs: dict = None, priors=None, fiducial_parameters=None) -> None: """ A Gaussian likelihood with noise that is proportional to the model.
+The parameters are inferred from the arguments of function :param x: The x values. :type x: np.ndarray :param y: The y values. :type y: np.ndarray :param sigma_i: The standard deviation of the noise.
 This is part of the full noise.
-The sigma used in the likelihood is sigma = sqrt(sigma_i^2 + sigma^2) :type sigma_i: Union[float, None, np.ndarray] :param function: The python function to fit to the data.
+The sigma used in the likelihood is sigma = sqrt(sigma_i^2*model_y**2) :type sigma_i: Union[float, None, np.ndarray] :param function: The python function to fit to the data.
 Note, this must take the dependent variable as its first argument.
-The other arguments will require a prior and will be sampled over (unless a fixed value is given). :type function: callable :param kwargs: Any additional keywords for 'function'. :type kwargs: dict """ self.sigma_i = sigma_i # These lines of code infer the parameters from the provided function super().__init__(x=x, y=y, sigma=sigma_i, function=function, kwargs=kwargs)
+The other arguments will require a prior and will be sampled over (unless a fixed value is given). :type function: callable :param kwargs: Any additional keywords for 'function'. :type kwargs: dict :param priors: The priors for the parameters.
+Default to None if not provided.
+Only necessary if using maximum likelihood estimation functionality. :type priors: Union[dict, None] :param fiducial_parameters: The starting guesses for model parameters to use in the optimization for maximum likelihood estimation.
+Default to None if not provided. :type fiducial_parameters: Union[dict, None] """ self.sigma_i = sigma_i # These lines of code infer the parameters from the provided function super().__init__(x=x, y=y, sigma=sigma_i, function=function, kwargs=kwargs, priors=priors, fiducial_parameters=fiducial_parameters)

 [docs] def noise_log_likelihood(self) -> float: """ :return: The noise log-likelihood, i.e. the log-likelihood assuming the signal is just noise. :rtype: float """ if self._noise_log_likelihood is None: self._noise_log_likelihood = self._gaussian_log_likelihood(res=self.y, sigma=self.sigma_i) return self._noise_log_likelihood

-[docs] def __init__( self, x: np.ndarray, y: np.ndarray, sigma_i: Union[float, np.ndarray], function: callable, kwargs: dict = None, upperlimit_kwargs: dict = None) -> None: """A general Gaussian likelihood - the parameters are inferred from the arguments of function.
-Takes into account non-detections with a Uniform likelihood for those points :type x: np.ndarray :param y: The y values. :type y: np.ndarray :param sigma_i: The standard deviation of the noise.
+[docs] def __init__( self, x: np.ndarray, y: np.ndarray, sigma_i: Union[float, np.ndarray], function: callable, kwargs: dict = None, upperlimit_kwargs: dict = None, priors=None, fiducial_parameters=None) -> None: """A general Gaussian likelihood - the parameters are inferred from the arguments of function.
+Takes into account non-detections with a Uniform likelihood for those points :param x: The x values. :type x: np.ndarray :param y: The y values. :type y: np.ndarray :param sigma_i: The standard deviation of the noise.
 This is part of the full noise.
 The sigma used in the likelihood is sigma = sqrt(sigma_i^2 + sigma^2) :type sigma_i: Union[float, None, np.ndarray] :param function: The python function to fit to the data.
 Note, this must take the dependent variable as its first argument.
-The other arguments will require a prior and will be sampled over (unless a fixed value is given). :type function: callable :param kwargs: Any additional keywords for 'function'. :type kwargs: dict """ super().__init__(x=x, y=y, sigma_i=sigma_i, function=function, kwargs=kwargs) self.upperlimit_kwargs = upperlimit_kwargs
+The other arguments will require a prior and will be sampled over (unless a fixed value is given). :type function: callable :param kwargs: Any additional keywords for 'function'. :type kwargs: dict :param priors: The priors for the parameters.
+Default to None if not provided.
+Only necessary if using maximum likelihood estimation functionality. :type priors: Union[dict, None] :param fiducial_parameters: The starting guesses for model parameters to use in the optimization for maximum likelihood estimation.
+Default to None if not provided. :type fiducial_parameters: Union[dict, None] """ super().__init__(x=x, y=y, sigma_i=sigma_i, function=function, kwargs=kwargs, priors=priors, fiducial_parameters=fiducial_parameters) self.upperlimit_kwargs = upperlimit_kwargs

 @property def upperlimit_flux(self) -> float: """ :return: The upper limit of the flux. :rtype: float """ return self.upperlimit_kwargs['flux']